ndlevinzon/Comp_Chem/Molecular_Dynamics/Prep/LibGen/README.md

 Script that takes a directory filled with ligand .PDB files, runs Gaussian16 geometry/charge optimization, and generates AMBER-compatible ligand parameters for use in Molecular Dynamics simulations

 # Usage
-Open LibGen.pl in a text editor and change the following lines in order to match your UNIX environment
+Open LibGen.pl in a text editor and change the following lines in order to match the dependencies to your UNIX environment
 ```
 # Load Modules
 require "$ENV{\"LMOD_PKG\"}/init/perl";